uh-ratings/uh-ratings.github.io/index.md

 #### ESLint

-BowFolios includes a [.eslintrc](https://github.com/bowfolios/bowfolios/blob/master/app/.eslintrc) file to define the coding style adhered to in this application.
+UH Ratings includes a [.eslintrc](https://github.com/uh-ratings/uh-ratings/tree/main/app/.eslintrc) file to define the coding style adhered to in this application.
 You can invoke ESLint from the command line as follows:

 ```
 meteor npm run lint